forio/epicenter-js-libs/documentation/strategy/index.html.md

 The `new-if-simulated` strategy creates a new run if the current one is in memory or has its `initialized` field set to `true`.
 This field in the run record is automatically set to `true` at run creation for Vensim models; it can be set manually for other models.

 This strategy is useful if your project is structured such that immediately after a run is created, the model is executed completely (for example, a Vensim model is stepped to the end).
-It is very similar to the `new-if-missing` strategy, except that it additional checks a field of the run record.
+It is very similar to the `new-if-missing` strategy, except that it additionally checks a field of the run record.

 Specifically, the strategy is: